Login

 Safe Water Marks

-These marks are used to mark fairways, mid-channels, and offshore approach points.
-They have unobstructed water on all sides.
-These marks may be lettered, and may be lighted with a white light.
-They may also have a red top mark.
+Used to identify fairways, mid-channels, and offshore approach points, these marks signify unobstructed water in all directions.
+They may be lettered and lighted with a white light and can include a red top mark.

 Isolated Danger Marks